-The two images show in comparison the field of view with sCMOS resolution vs. a 1.3 Mpixel resolution, courtesy of Dr. Stefan Jakobs, Dept. of NanoBiophotonics, MPI for Biophysical Chemistry high resolution
+The two images show in comparison the field of view of a 5.5 Mpixel resolution vs. a 1.3 Mpixel resolution, courtesy of Dr. Stefan Jakobs, Dept. of NanoBiophotonics, MPI for Biophysical Chemistry high resolution

-A 4.2 Mpixel resolution in combination with a moderate chip size (18.8 mm diagonal, 6.5 μm pixel pitch) benefits microscopy applications with low magnification factor and large field of view, thereby reducing processing times and increasing throughput.
+A 5.5 Mpixel resolution in combination with a moderate chip size (21.8 mm diagonal, 6.5 μm pixel pitch) benefits microscopy applications with low magnification factor and large field of view, thereby reducing processing times and increasing throughput.
 The figure compares the potential of the new field of view of the pco.edge to the 1.3 Mpixel image resolution which is widely used in microscopy applications for scientific cameras.